 Elements of a Strong Brand

 Creating an unforgettable brand requires you to appeal to as many of your customer’s senses as possible.
-This begins with the images, symbols and colors which represent your brand, all of which can be communicated in a strong company logo.
-For example, notice the company logo in the upper right hand side of the website below:
+This begins with the images, symbols, and colors which represent your brand, all of which can be communicated in a strong company logo.

-These elements communicate an image which will also be present in the company email newsletters, information products, business cards, letterheads and anything else which represents the company.
+These elements communicate an image that will also be present in the company email newsletters, information products, business cards, letterheads, and anything else which represents the company.
 In addition to these visual features, companies also create “audio logos” and “jingles,” so that when the customer hears these sounds, they’ll recognize them as being characteristic of the company that created them.

-Finally, your brand needs to communicate a promise to the customer in the form of a tagline which represents the goal of the company and communicates value to the customer.
+Finally, your brand needs to communicate a promise to the customer in the form of a tagline that represents the goal of the company and communicates value to the customer.

 Creating Your Company Brand

-When it comes to creating a company logo, tagline and audio logo, the best move is to hire a professional designer, professional copywriter and professional jingle writer (or a design firm which does all three) and have them create you a few options to choose from.
+When it comes to creating a company logo, tagline, and audio logo, the best move is to hire a professional designer, professional copywriter, and professional jingle writer (or a design firm that does all three) and have them create you a few options to choose from.
 This is also called a (corporate identity package).
-Branding psychology is very detailed and it requires a lot of thought and design skill, so it’s best to outsource the task to someone who has a lot of experience and expertise.
-The investment for your corporate identity will run anywhere from $500 to several thousand depending on the quality you want and the amount of details involved.
+Branding psychology is very detailed and requires a lot of thought and design skills, so it’s best to outsource the task to someone who has a lot of experience and expertise.
+The investment for your corporate identity will run anywhere from $500 to several thousand depending on the quality you want and the number of details involved.